vldkhramtsov/deforestation-detection/README.md

    * Polygons subfolder stores markup
    * Subfolder containing cloud maps for each image tile

 2) The source folder contains folders for each image that you downloaded.
-In that folder you have to store TIFF images of channels (in our case RGB, B2 and B8) named as f”{image_folder}\_{channel}.tif”.
+In that folder you have to store TIFF images of channels (in our case 'rgb', 'b8', 'b8a', 'b10', 'b11', 'b12', 'ndvi', 'ndmi' channels) named as f”{image_folder}\_{channel}.tif”.

 3) If you have already merged bands to a single TIFF, you can just move it to input folder.
 But you have to create the folder (it can be empty) for this image in the source folder.